open-containers/fips-container-images/README.md

 Contributions are very welcome, especially in the following areas:

-- New language/runtime stacks (for example additional Python or JVM variants).
+- New language/runtime stacks (for example, additional Python or JVM variants).
-- Additional base OS variants (for example STIG-hardened, CIS-hardened, or vendor-specific FIPS images).
+- Additional base OS variants (for example, STIG-hardened, CIS-hardened, or vendor-specific FIPS images).
 - CI improvements, scanners, and policy as code.

 See [CONTRIBUTING.md](./CONTRIBUTING.md) and [SECURITY.md](./SECURITY.md) before opening a pull request.